Adolf Galland: Return to front line service

 In the space of six days, Galland's friend, Steinhoff was badly burned in a crash on 18 April, and then, on 24 April, his friend Lützow was posted missing.
-On 21 April, Galland was credited with his 100th aerial victory.
-He was the 103rd and last Luftwaffe pilot to achieve the century mark.
+On 21 April, Galland was credited with his 100th aerial victory, the 103rd and last Luftwaffe pilot to reach that total.

-On 26 April, Galland claimed his 103rd and 104th aerial victories against B-26s which were escorted by the 27th Fighter Group and 50th Fighter Group.
+On 26 April, Galland, accompanied by Leo Schuhmacher and Otto Kammerdiener, claimed his 103rd and 104th aerial victories against B-26s which were escorted by the 27th Fighter Group and 50th Fighter Group.
 Galland again made a mistake; he stopped to make sure his second victory was going to crash and he was hit by a USAAF P-47 Thunderbolt piloted by James Finnegan.
 Galland nursed his crippled Me 262 to the airfield, only to find it was under attack by more P-47s.
 Galland landed under fire and abandoned his jet on the runway.
 The battle was his last operational mission.
-Soon afterwards, he was sent to hospital for a knee wound that he had sustained during his last mission.
+Soon afterwards, he was sent to hospital for a knee wound that he had sustained during that engagement.
 The Americans lost four B-26s and another six damaged.
 Two Me 262s were shot down; the other pilot also survived.

-In the 1970s, a San Jose State University graduate student came across Galland's memoirs The First and the Last while researching records of United States Army Air Forces records and matching them to German victory claims.
+In the 1970s, a San Jose State University graduate student came across Galland's memoirs The First and the Last while researching USAAF records and matching them to German victory claims.
 He found that James Finnegan, a P-47 Thunderbolt pilot of the 50th Fighter Group, Ninth Air Force, had made a "probable" claim on 26 April 1945, the day of Galland's last mission.
 The details of the engagement matched.
 Galland and Finnegan met for the first time at an Air Force Association meeting in San Francisco in 1979.